KhiopsML/khiops-doc/docs/learn/understand.md

 The Auto-ML capability allows Khiops to expertly process tabular data, regardless of whether it comes in single-table format, or in the form of **relational data sets**, including those with complex "snowflake" schemas.
 This becomes a distinctive asset in various situations, particularly when addressing use-cases with multiple records per statistical individual (such as calls, transactions, or production logs).
 Khiops handles these scenarios seamlessly and automatically, **making it an invaluable tool for extracting rich insights from complex datasets**.

-The distinctiveness of Khiops lies in its departure from typical AutoML solutions that often run an expensive range of complex algorithms over putative sets of parameters in a grid search manner.
-Instead, Khiops employs **an original formalism** called [MODL][publications] (which is hyperparameter-free), enabling it to push boundaries by enhancing automation levels.
-As a result, it can build high-performance models that retain simplicity for **ease of interpretation**.
-Moreover, this approach supports impressive **scalability**, setting a new benchmark in machine learning.
+The distinctiveness of Khiops lies in its departure from typical AutoML solutions that rely on heavy computation and exhaustive hyperparameter tuning.
+Instead, Khiops employs **an original formalism** called [MODL][publications] (which is hyperparameter-free) that naturally eliminates the need for manual steps such as data cleaning, variable encoding, and handcrafted feature engineering.
+This principled approach allows Khiops to automate the entire ML pipeline in a robust and efficient manner, **without sacrificing interpretability**.
+By design, it produces high-performance, parsimonious models and achieves scalability without brute force, setting a new standard for structured data learning.

 <picture>